failed-peanut/java/README.md

 > **_NOTE:_**
-*Primer is now the default theme for GitHub Pages, * *but you can still specify the theme you're using as below.*
+1.Primer is now the default theme for GitHub Pages, 2.but you can still specify the theme you're using as below.
+3.Another